ungleich/cdist/cdist/conf/type/__line/man.rst

     If state is 'absent', ensure all lines matching the regular expression are absent.

+    If state is 'replace', ensure all lines matching the regular expression are exactly 'line'.

     The regular expression is interpreted by awk's match function.

 state
-    'present' or 'absent', defaults to 'present'
+    'present', 'absent' or 'replace', defaults to 'present'.

 onchange
     The code to run if line is added, removed or updated.